ngreenstein/turkframe/README.md

 Turkframe is a PsiTurk wrapper for use around separately hosted experiments.

 PsiTurk makes Mechanical Turk integration easier, but it can be time-consuming to adapt projects for use with PsiTurk.
-Turkframe eases the process of using PsiTurk for mTurk integration while requiring minimal modifications to existing experiments.
+Turkframe eases the process of adding PsiTurk to an existing project with minimal modification.

 ## How It Works

 Turkframe provides a 'wrapper' PsiTurk project to handle mTurk integration.
 When a worker is ready to begin the task, Turkframe simply produces an iframe pointing towards a separately hosted experiment.
-PsiTurk's `condition`, `counterbalance`, and `uniqueId` parameters are passed to the experiment, and the experiment can freely pass data and events back to the PsiTurk frame.
+PsiTurk's `condition`, `counterbalance`, and `uniqueId` parameters are passed to the experiment, and the experiment can freely pass messages and data back to the PsiTurk frame.

 ## What's Included